phillipsvictor1/Outcomes-Analysis/README.md

 # Outcome Analysis

-Achieving outcomes as a Business Analyst
+Achieving outcomes in the context of Business.

 Context